masternx7/HypeUp/README.md

 ### Mission Requirements

+You must complete **all 3 missions** with your partner each day:

 1. **Chat Mission**
-   - Send at least **2 messages** to your partner
+   - Send at least **2 messages** to your partner using `/hypeup msg <player> <message>`
-   - Messages must be in chat (not commands)
+   - Messages must have minimum delay between them (default: 5-10 seconds)
-   - Anti-spam protection prevents instant completion
+   - Must be within configured distance (default: 50 blocks) or -1 for unlimited
+   - Both players must send messages to each other
+   - Progress shows in chat: "Chat progress with [Player]: 1/2"

 2. **Shift Mission**
    - Press **Shift (Sneak)** near your partner at least **2 times**
    - Must be within configured distance (default: 3 blocks)
-   - Shows progress in chat
+   - Each shift interaction counts towards progress
+   - Progress shows in chat: "Shift interaction with [Player]: 1/2"
+   - Both players must complete shift interactions

 3. **Gift Mission**
    - Use `/hypeup send <partner>` to open gift GUI
-   - Place items in the GUI and confirm
+   - Place any items in the GUI slots
+   - Click confirm button to send items
    - Items will be transferred to partner's inventory
+   - Must be within configured distance (default: 50 blocks) or -1 for unlimited
+   - Both players must send gifts to each other

 ### Lighting the Fire

-1. Choose a partner using `/hypeup send <player>`
+1. **Choose a Partner:** Use `/hypeup send <player>` or `/hypeup msg <player> <message>`
-2. Complete all 3 missions (Chat, Shift, Gift)
+2. **Complete Missions:** Both you and your partner must complete all 3 missions
+   - Chat: Send messages with `/hypeup msg`
+   - Shift: Sneak near each other
+   - Gift: Send items through GUI
-3. Fire will automatically light when all missions are done
+3. **Auto Light:** Fire lights automatically when both players complete all missions
-4. Your streak increases by 1 day
+4. **Streak Increase:** Your fire streak increases by 1 day
-5. **Important:** Must complete missions daily before midnight to maintain streak!
+5. **Daily Requirement:** Must complete before midnight to maintain streak!
+6. **Mission Reset:** Missions reset daily at midnight (configured timezone)

+**Note:** If you miss a day, your fire will expire.
+You can restore it within the configured restore period (default: 3 days) up to a maximum number of times (default: 3 restores).

 ### Streak Mechanics